Mampenda/javascript-sorting-demo/README.md

 2. Open the project folder.
 3. Right-click `index.html` and select _"Open with Live Server"_.
 4. The browser will open, and the page will auto-refresh when changes are made.

+## File Purposes:

+The code contains three types of files: an `HTML`-, a `css`-, and a `JavaScript`-file.

+`index.html`: Contains the structure of the page, including the button and container where bars will be displayed.

+`styles.css`: Provides the styles for the page, such as the layout and the appearance of the bars.

+`script.js`: Contains the logic for generating random bars and performing the bubble sort algorithm.

+## The Document Object Model

+The DOM Document Object Model is a programming interface that represents a web page as a structured tree of objects.
+It allows programs (like JavaScript) to interact with and modify the content, structure, and style of a webpage dynamically.
+Key Points about the DOM:

+- Tree Structure: The webpage (HTML document) is structured like a tree, where each HTML element (like <div>, <p>, <h1>, etc.) is a "node."
+- JavaScript Interaction: JavaScript can access and manipulate the DOM to update text, change colors, add/remove elements, and respond to user actions.
+- Live Representation: The DOM updates in real-time—changes made by JavaScript immediately affect what the user sees on the page.

 ## Pseudocode